carapace-finance/website/docs/protocol-mechanics/general.md

 #### Leverage Ratio

 The relationship between protection purchased (demand) and protection sold (supply) is known as the leverage ratio.
-See more details on leverage ratio in our [White Paper](/WhitePaper/#premium-pricing).
+See more details on leverage ratio in our White Paper [here](/WhitePaper/#premium-pricing).

 #### Leverage Ratio Range